gokulnair2001/HTMLSwiftKit/README.md

 ### 3. Configure Website

 Once the HTMLPages and CSS are ready, now its tme to configure your website

+Create a struct implement the ```website``` protocol and provide the necessary data and you have configured your website.

    ```swift
     struct MyWebSite: WebSite {